mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/monitor-services/index.md

 ---
+layout: layout.pug
-post_title: Monitoring Services
+title: Monitoring Services
-nav_title: Monitoring
+navigationTitle: Monitoring
-menu_order: 003
+menuWeight: 003
 ---

 You can monitor deployed DC/OS services from the CLI and web interface.